fnproject/fn/examples/tutorial/README.md

 # Tutorial Series

-Welcome to the Oracle Functions Tutorial Series, the best way to get started with Oracle Functions and serverless computing.
-In the following tutorials, we'll gradually introduce many of the key features of Oracle Functions.
+Welcome to the Fn Tutorial Series, the best way to get started with Fn and serverless computing.
+In the following tutorials, we'll gradually introduce many of the key features of Fn.

 ## Guided Tour